20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Your aquarium size shouldn’t be less than 5 gallons.

 In small aquarium setups, typically those under 10 gallons, White Clouds may exhibit more hesitant behavior due to limited space and potential overcrowding.
-In such confined environments, they may display heightened stress levels and may be more prone to aggressive interactions with tankmates.
+In confined environments, they display heightened stress levels and may be more prone to aggressive interactions with tankmates.

 19. Ember Tetra – Hyphessobrycon amandae